Is C.J. Stroud Single? Everything We Know About the Houston Texans Quarterback’s Dating Life

 Is C.J.
 Stroud Single?
 Everything We Know About the Houston Texans Quarterback's Dating Life

 C.J.
-Stroud and the Houston Texans are gearing up for their game against the Cleveland Browns!
+Stroud and the Houston Texans are gearing up for their game against the Baltimore Ravens!

-The 22-year-old quarterback will be leading his teammates against the Browns in the AFC Wild Card game on Saturday (January 13) at NRG Stadium in Houston, Texas.
+The 22-year-old quarterback will be leading his teammates against the Ravens in the NFL Divisional Round on Saturday (January 20) at M&T Bank Stadium in Baltimore, Maryland.

 Accordingly, NFL fans are eager to know more about C.J.‘s dating life.